QuentinRa/blog.quentinra.dev/maths/graph/terms/connected.md

 ## Super-connectivity

-A graph is super-connected `Forte connexité/f-connexe` if from any vertex, we can go to any other vertex.
+A graph is super-connected `Forte connexité/f-connexe`, if, from any vertex, we can go to any other vertex.

 **Algorithm**